tarantool/doc/doc/reference/reference_sql/sql.rst

 column is ``A--`` and the second letter of ``A--`` is for implicit cast (assignment) and - means not allowed.
 The result is an error message.

-``1.7E-1 > 0`` is legal because the intersection of the "From DOUBLE" row with the "To INTEGER" column is AAA, and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
+``1.7E-1 > 0`` is legal because the intersection of the "From number" row with the "To number" column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.

-``11 > '2'`` is legal because the intersection of the "From INTEGER" row with the "To STRING" column is AAA and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
+``11 > '2'`` is legal because the intersection of the "From number" row with the "To STRING" column is AAA and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.
 For detailed explanation see the following section.

 Implicit string/numeric cast

-Special considerations may apply for casting STRINGs to/from INTEGERs/DOUBLEs (numbers) for comparison or assignment.
+Special considerations may apply for casting STRINGs to/from INTEGERs/DOUBLEs/NUMBERs/UNSIGNEDs (numbers) for comparison or assignment.

 ``1 = '1' /* compare a STRING with a number */`` |br|
 ``UPDATE ...
 SET string_column = 1 /* assign a number to a STRING */``